-Project Mesha, a programme of the Aga Khan RSP Foundation, and funded by commenced in 2016, with the Bill and Melinda Gates Foundation, aims to improve the quality of life of marginalized communities by improving the productivity of their livestock (goats), empowering women goat keepers in the Muzaffarpur district of Bihar state in India, and improve incomes (Schurink et al., 2022).
-As a part of the project, in 2018 a community-based goat breeding program was implemented focusing on goat identification, performance recording, and in the selection of superior male kids for breeding (Nimbkar et al., 2021).
-The program initially involved 4 recording villages (with at least 200 breeding does each), expanded to 8 villages in 2020 and 16 in 2021.
+Project Mesha, a programme of the Aga Khan RSP Foundation with further funding from the Bill and Melinda Gates Foundation, commenced in 2016.
+It aims to improve the quality of life of marginalized communities by improving the productivity of their livestock (goats), empowering women goat keepers in the Muzaffarpur district of Bihar state in India, and improving incomes (Schurink et al., 2022).
+As a part of the project, in 2018 a community-based goat breeding program was implemented focusing on goat identification, performance recording, and the selection of superior male kids for breeding (Nimbkar et al., 2021).
+The program initially involved 4 recording villages (with at least 200 breeding does each) and expanded to 8 villages in 2020 and 16 in 2021.
 The 16 recording villages are expected to generate selected breeding bucks for recording as well as non-recording villages in the vicinity.